-Times when you realise that we still need to fight for LGBTQ rights are times like when you hear that this Swedish-Georgian film sparked protests in Georgia.
+Times when you realize that we still need to fight for LGBTQ rights, are times like when you hear that this Swedish-Georgian film sparked protests in Georgia.
 We’d recommend seeing it simply as an act of support against this homophobia, to be honest.
 It’s also, however, an absolutely wonderful film.
-Merab has been training as a dancer all his life, and he is magnificent, but deemed ‘too soft’ for the hyper masculinity Georgian dance is based on.
+Merab has been training as a dancer all his life, and he is magnificent, but deemed ‘too soft’ for the hyper-masculinity Georgian dance is based on.

 When new, tough, dancer Irakli joins the company, Merab learns more about himself through his desire for him.
 The coming-of-age elements are here, but the Swedish director Levan Akin keeps the focus on Merab’s internal journey.
 We know we’re stretching it a bit to call it a gay romance movie, as the romance is unrequited, but we found it moving enough to satisfy the greatest romantics.